Print This Page

 Recycling Bins are Available for Pick Up

-Recycling bins are available at no cost and may be picked up from one of six locations.
+Recycling bins are available at no cost and may be picked up from one of seven locations.
 For a listing of locations Click here.

 Recycling Drop-off Sites

-Omaha has four recycling drop-off sites.
+Omaha has five recycling drop-off sites.
 For the current list of the City's drop-off sites, click here

 Omaha uses single-stream recycling collection.
 Packer trucks, commonly called garbage trucks, with large yellow RECYCLING signs on the side and back, collect and transport recyclables to an indoor, semi-automated sorting facility.